FelixHerrmann/swift-package-list/README.md

 ### Run Script Phase

-You can easily set up a Run Script Phase in your target of your Xcode-project to keep the `package-list.json` up to date automatically:
+You can easily set up a Run Script Phase in your target of your Xcode project to keep the `package-list.json` up to date automatically:

 1. open the corresponding target and click on the plus under the *Build Phases* section
 2. select *New Run Script Phase* and add the following script into the code box: